 A European strategy for a better internet for children was launched in 2012 to provide children the digital skills to benefit safely from being online.
 The strategy brings together the European Commission and Member States with mobile phone operators, handset manufacturers and providers of social networking services to deliver concrete solutions for a better internet for children.
 This action is linked to Action 36.

 What is the problem?
 Children are not safe online

 Internet has become one of the main distribution channels for material (images, films, audio files etc.) depicting sexual abuse of children.
-Internet Watch Foundation confirmed 1.316 child abuse domains in 2009.
-The content is becoming worse over years: 44% of the images reported to the largest hotline depict serious abuse of a child; 70% of the victims are under the age of 10.
+Internet Watch Foundation confirmed 1.561 child abuse domains in 2012.
+The content is becoming worse over years: more than 50% of the images reported to the largest hotline depict serious abuse of a child; 80% of the victims are under the age of 10.

-More and more European children go online via mobile phones and game consoles.
+More and more European children go online via mobile phones, game consoles and tablets.
 More than 50% of 13-16 year olds go online from their bedroom and more than half of 9-16 year olds have a social networking profile.
 At the same time, young people are a vulnerable group as they do not always see the risks of their online actions, such as sharing personal information online or talking to people they have never met in real life.